sunnyRK/decentralized-lottery-app/README.md

 # decentralized-lottery-app
-This is an decentralized lottery application using blockchain technology.
-In which participants will pay money in form of ether to the smart contract and smart contract will select winner among all participants.
+This is a decentralized lottery application using blockchain technology in which participants will pay money to the smart contract in form of Ether and smart contract will select winner among all participants.